vnen/api-blueprint/README.md

 The following highlights the API design concepts underlying a Resource Blueprint.

 * **Semantically define data and affordances** (link relations).
-* **Define state-machines** representing a resource and its transitions in different states (business rules) **and the conditions** (permissions) for their inclusion in a response.
+* **Define state-machines** representing a resource.
+    * Includes transitions in different states (business rules) and the conditions (permissions) for their inclusion in a response.
     * Ideally, this should ultimately draw the state-machine as part of the design process.
     * Will be used mock the API to act as a true hypermedia API based on state.
 * **Specify supported media-types.**
     * The API Blueprint parser will generate sample representations based on the semantics, state-machine and known media-types.
 * **Specify the entry point to the resource.**
-* **Adding metadata to elements** that could be used to define a profile (e.g. ALPS) from the blueprint and other uses in the machine-readable output of the API Blueprint parser.
+* **Adding metadata to elements** that could be used to define a profile (e.g. [ALPS](http://alps.io/spec/index.html)) from the blueprint and other uses in the machine-readable output of the API Blueprint parser.
 * **Enter protocol specific information** as an implementation detail well after having designed the actual API.
     * Initially only supports HTTP protocol.
     * The only actual URI you will see in the human-readable version is the entry point, even though you can enter